PaulAdutwum/PaulAdutwum/README.md

  👋 Hello

 Welcome to my GitHub profile!
-I'm I love learning and building apps that can potentially add value to our lives.
+I love learning and building apps that can potentially add value to our lives.

   About Me
 -  **Computer Science & Mathematics Major** at **Bates College**